robinboncoeur/Art/docs/writing/2DE-1stEd.md

 It was meant to be light.
 It failed beautifully.

-Brittany’s caraco jacket lifted at the lapels as if it, too, had somewhere urgent to be.
+Brittany’s caracao jacket lifted at the lapels as if it, too, had somewhere urgent to be.
 She laughed, turned, and pulled up the handle of her bag.

 Then stopped.